Product

 You’ll have to do a good amount of testing before you make any dramatic changes to your SaaS pricing, but it’s something worth looking into if your growth has been at a standstill for a while, and your LTV isn’t growing.

 The second tactic is a little less scary.
+Expansion revenue refers to additional revenue earned from existing customers through upgrades, cross-sells, and add-ons.
 Customer expansion is all about increasing the revenue you earn from existing customers through:

 • Upgrading them to higher priced plans